Declared dead-withholding cpr

 A DNR will be disregarded if the patient’s immediate family requests resuscitative measures BHC.

 Destination - Coroner shall be selected as the destination for patients declared dead in the field

 Patients with Respiratory, Cardiac, and Neurological status checks should have those documented on the ePCR

 - Patients at a Skilled Nursing facility with a POLST form, and i Cardiac arrest or a near terminal state, should not be transported to the Hospital unless

-- When CPR is withheld do to patient meeting Obvious Death Criteria, the patient should NOT be transported from the scene by EMS
+- When CPR is withheld do to patient meeting Obvious Death Criteria, the patient should NOT be transported from the scene by EMS.

 - Base Hospital Physicians have the authority to discontinue efforts if appropriate, this requires a Base Order.